Haley says she will only join debates with Trump or Biden moving forward

 Trump, Haley and Florida Gov. Ron DeSantis were likely to all be invited to participate in both based on meeting the requirements for participation, but Trump was almost certain to skip the events.

-He said that Haley is not actually trying to win the GOP nomination but be selected as Trump’s running mate and pledged that he would still attend the events.
+He said Haley is not trying to win the GOP nomination but is aiming to be selected as Trump’s running mate, and he pledged he would still attend the events.

 “I won’t snub New Hampshire voters like both Nikki Haley and Donald Trump, and plan to honor my commitments.
 I look forward to debating two empty podiums in the Granite State this week,” DeSantis said.